Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Results

 \section{Results}

 The general number statistics for hits, events and potential candidates in this narrowband drifting signal search are listed in Table \ref{table:search_stat}.
-About 40\% hits fall in the frequency ranges of civil aviation and navigation satellites, implying that a considerable amount of RFIs may come from these knows sources.
+There are two major types of RFI sources at the FAST site, civil aviations and navigation satellites, which occupy 22.5\% and 14.76\% of the total bandwidth (See \cite{2021RAA....21...18W} for detailed frequency coverage).
+About 40\% hits fall in the frequency ranges of civil aviation and navigation satellites, implying that a considerable amount of RFIs may come from these known sources.
+The larger hit fraction in the navigation satellite bands, compared with their bandwidth fraction, is expected because these transmitters are usually strong and persistent RFI sources, which is also consistent with the RFI environment tests at the FAST site.

+We further decompose the event-level filtering stage in Table~\ref{table:search_stat}.
+A potential candidate is required to have no matched off-hit counterpart, not to be assigned to large off-hits populated cluster, and to fall within the adopted date-dependent drift-rate range simultaneously.
+The auto-correlation products XX and YY have filtering fractions close to those of Stokes-$I$, whereas the cross-correlation products, especially XY, show different behavior.
+In particular, the larger no-off-hit and unclustered fractions in XY leads its relatively high candidate fraction.

-The distributions of hits and events in frequency, drift rate, and signal-to-noise ratio for each polarization channel are illustrated in Figure \ref{fig:histograms_4pol}, and some known RFI sources within the observation frequency ranges \citep{2021RAA....21...18W} are also shown in the plots.
+The distributions of hits and events in frequency, drift rate, and signal-to-noise ratio for total intensity and each polarization channel are illustrated in Figure \ref{fig:histograms_4pol}, and some known RFI sources within the observation frequency ranges \citep{2021RAA....21...18W} are also shown in the plots.
 The slight negative drift rate bias is caused by the downward relative acceleration of non-geosynchronous satellites \cite{2006JNav...59..293Z}.
+The signal population differences in polarizations are also reflected in the divergent distributions between XY and other polarization channels.

+Using Stokes-$I$ as the reference catalog, we carry out a match for frequency counterparts in XX, YY, XY, and YX within one fine channel $\delta\nu_{\rm ch}$.
+The matched results are listed in Table \ref{table:pol_match}.
+The matched fraction is high at the hit level, with $94.7\%$ of Stokes-$I$ hits having a counterpart in at least one polarization product, and remains substantial at the event level ($82.3\%$).
+However, the matched fraction drops to $7.7\%$ for the potential candidate level.
+We also note that the matched fractions differ among the polarization products: the auto-correlation products XX and YY show higher correspondence with Stokes-$I$ than the cross-correlation products XY and YX.
+This suggests that a signal identified in Stokes-$I$ or in one polarization product may not always appear as a detected counterpart in every other polarization product, possibly because of differences in apparent signal power, noise properties, and the response of the search and filtering algorithm across polarization channels.

 We further investigate the distribution of potential candidates by the scatter plot in Figure \ref{fig:candidate_scatter}.
 A large fraction of potential candidates cluster within several restricted frequency windows rather than being uniformly distributed across the band.
 In particular, prominent concentrations coincide with the civil aviation band and the navigation satellites.
 The drift rates span a broad range, forming an overall band-like distribution, suggesting that these potential candidates are likely dominated by RFI with similar phenomenology.